Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 - Wi-Fi Passpoint
 -

+## 🪖🛡️⚔️ `NIST`: National Institute of Standards and Technology
+- NIST Special Publication 800-38B, Recommendation for Block Cipher Modes of Operation: The CMAC Mode for Authentication, Dworkin, M.13
+- NIST Special Publication 800-38D, Recommendation for Block Cipher Modes of Operation: Galois/ Counter Mode (GCM) and GMAC, Dworkin, M., Nov.
+2007.
+- NIST Special Publication 800-56A R2, Recommendation for Pair-Wise Key Establishment Schemes Using Discrete Logarithm Cryptography, May 2013.
+- NIST Special Publication 800-57, Part 1 Rev 4, Recommendation for Key Management, Barker, E., Jan.
+2016.

-## 🫅🪖 IEEE: Institute of Electrical and Electronics Engineers
+## 👑🧪⚙️ IEEE: Institute of Electrical and Electronics Engineers
 _IEEE is the world's largest technical professional organization dedicated to advancing technology for the benefit of humanity.
 IEEE and its members inspire a global community through its highly cited publications, conferences, technology standards, and professional and educational activities._
 - [IEEE: Institute of Electrical and Electronics Engineers](https://en.wikipedia.org/wiki/Institute_of_Electrical_and_Electronics_Engineers) _`Wiki`_
 - [About IEEE](https://www.ieee.org/about/) _`Official`_